 The product we “build” is really the human being that goes to your house to provide homecare.
 That’s what we offer.
 All of the clever technology we build in the backend is in support of that, and if that experience is bad, then it doesn’t matter that we used the latest and greatest coding algorithms.
 All of this is to say that we are an incredibly team-oriented company where every department plays a critical part to the greater whole.
 Most of the time, what engineers find is intuitive is not so to our Care Professionals and what is intuitive for Care Professionals is not so for us.
 It’s the collaborative intersection between us that makes Honor what it is.

 Part of being a team is understanding one another.
 That is why we shadow our Care Professionals, we’ve volunteered with the local San Francisco Village, and we hold internal internships with different teams.
 These are incredibly enlightening.

 You need context in order for you to do your job really well.

 The way we communicate really stems from the founders.
 We have all-hands with the whole company regularly, and the product team meets often to make sure everyone is in sync.
 Everyone is encouraged to ask questions whenever they have them.
-We make sure that it’s not a directive culture (“here’s our new directive, everyone must do it”) and is instead more of a conversation about the newest strategies, the context for why we want to do it, the problems and solutions we identified, and what feedback folks have about it.
+We value transparency and connecting the dots to why everyone’s work is important to the company goals.
+We have many conversations about the newest strategies, the context for why we’re focusing on certain initiatives, and what feedback folks have about it.
 We all know that we’re experimenting together and that we’re in this together.

 Eats Lunch Together